-Ameera Kawash is an Arab-American artist, writer, researcher & PhD candidate at the Royal College of Art.
+Ameera Kawash is a Palestinian-American artist, writer, researcher & PhD candidate at the Royal College of Art.
 Her work spans video, 3D imaging, writing, and collaborative practice.

 Her research looks at intersections of traumatic embodiment, digital mental health and wellness, and responsive design.